Skip to main content

 Next Steps

-How do I start?
+How do I get started?

-What happens after our Google Meet?
+What happens after our consultation?

-If it feels like the right fit, we’ll follow up with an email outlining the next steps, and an Agreement for your on-site Story Session™.
-This marks the official start of designing your custom Legacy Home™.
-Click Let’s Connect to get started!
+If it feels like the right fit, we’ll follow up with an email outlining next steps and an agreement for your on-site Story Session™—the first official step in designing your custom Legacy Home™.